Urban agriculture: Food security

 Urban agriculture is part of a larger discussion of the need for alternative agricultural paradigms to address food insecurity, inaccessibility of fresh foods, and unjust practices on multiple levels of the food system; and this discussion has been led by different actors, including food-insecure individuals, farm workers, educators and academics, policymakers, social movements, organizations, and marginalized people globally.

+In Oakland, California, there is a prominent presence of urban agriculture that has been steadily growing with the establishment of urban agriculture regulations that clarified what was permitted and expanded areas where residents could grow crops without needing special permits.
+Oakland has a history of redlining, and is widely food insecure.
+With the lack of grocery stores and liquor stores on most corners, it is representative of the disproportionate number of liquor stores in urban communities of color.
+The surge of urban agriculture in Oakland goes to show the prioritization of community building that is involved.
+Activism plays a large role in the urban agriculture momentum of Oakland's food systems as food justice organizations focus on providing fresh produce to those with limited access to healthy food while celebrating community-building.
+Food justice activists draw inspiration from the anti-poverty, environmental justice, and sustainable agriculture movements, to ensure equitable access to healthy food in the poorest communities.
+Urban agriculture programs centered on food justice integrate nutritional and environmental education with community development, and are supported by the establishment of school gardens and the implementation of youth-centered programs at nearby community farms.
+Community-based organizations, such as City Slicker Farms, Oakland Food Connection, and Oakland Based Urban Gardens provide residents with fresh produce through community supported agriculture, sliding scale farm stands, or local farmers markets.
+The Oakland movement is important to see the change in how Americans think about where our food comes from, and how it is processed, distributed, and consumed.

 The issue of food security is accompanied by the related movements of food justice and food sovereignty.
 These movements incorporate urban agriculture in how they address food-resources of a community.
 Food sovereignty, in addition to promoting food access, also seeks to address the power dynamics and political economy of food; it accounts for the embedded power structures of the food system, ownership of production, and decision-making on multiple levels (i.e. growing, processing, and distribution): Under this framework, representative decision-making and responsiveness to the community are core features.